North Carolina

 investment in North Carolina

-Since the Lenoir, North Carolina data center was built in 2007, Google has committed $1.2 billion of investment in the region and state
+Since the Lenoir, North Carolina data center was built in 2007, Google has committed more than $1.2 billion in the region and state.

 $340 million